rabbyBikunda/My-Premier-League/README.md

 # My-Premier-League
-This App generates the current premier league table and allows users view upcoming fixtures and save them
+This is an android app generates the current premier league table from an API and allows users view upcoming fixtures and save them.

 ## Functionality Implemented
-  • Get data from XML/JSON web service using AsyncTask for threading
+  • Get data from JSON web service using AsyncTask for threading

-  • Parsed JSON/XML feed, extracting team data,
+  • Parsed JSON feed, extracting team data,

   • Displayed List object data in recycler view